otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-android-overview.md

 ### Set a Start Destination

 Every application needs a start destination.
 In our case, it will be `LoginFragment`, but we could also start with a splash screen.
 We also need to consider the fact that we will be navigate to and from different screens.
 How do we do this?
 We need to create a new resource directory called **navigation**.
-To do this, right-click on **res > New > Android Resource File**.
+To do this, right-click on **res > New > Android Resource Directory**.
 You will be presented with a popup window.
 We are only concerned with the **Resource type** field.
 Set this field to **navigation**, then click the **OK** button.
-In the **navigation** directory, create a new **Navigation Resource Directory** called `mobile_navigation.xml`.
+In the **navigation** directory, create a new **Navigation Resource File** called `mobile_navigation.xml`.
 We are going to use this file to centralise all possible paths that a user can take through our application.
 In `mobile_navigation.xml`, add the following code:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>